Kimberley-saka/Kimberley-saka/README.md

 👋 Hi, I’m @Kimberley-saka,

-I am a Backend developer with a background in Geographic Information Science.
+I am a Software Engineer with a background in Geographic Information Science.

 Check out one of my projects: an API for a geospatial E-learning platform called <a href="https://github.com/Kimberley-saka/geobrainroom">GeoBrainRoom </a>